Boeing and NMIS 4 year PhD studentship - Room temperature flow forming of aerospace titanium components

 You're required to follow an approved scheme of research and coursework and to submit a thesis based on this work.
 This may include original research, a critical review of existing knowledge or a combination of both.

-Full-time study for a doctoral degree normally lasts not less than three years.
+Full-time study for a doctoral degree normally lasts a minimum of three years.
 A part-time option is available.
 The minimum period of part-time study is set according to how much time you're able to devote to study.